Academic Coaching and Tutoring

 Do you have trouble listening and taking notes at the same time?
 Learn new strategies for processing information and maximizing your learning in class.

 Get tips to help you feel confident leading up to and during your exam.
-Learn how to apply winning strategies to multiple-choice, short answer, true/false, essay and open-book exams.
+Learn how to apply winning strategies to multiple-choice, short answer, open-book and online exams.

 Top up your knowledge tank or untangle a tricky concept with help from a tutor.